JHvdZ/basic_stats_Rcode/README.md

 # basic_stats_Rcode
-basic R scripts for significance tests
+The aim of this repository is to publish basic R scripts for significance tests to be used in statistic courses and for the benefit of those who use these tests in quantitative research.